HiMia2023/pv_optics/README.md

 If selected in the configuration file, the output data created by a simulation/optimisation can be saved for further processing without needing to re-run the simulation.
 This data can be found in the "output" folder, which is automatically created on first use of the program.
 Each time a simulation is run and data output is required, a new data folder is created, which is named with the timestamp corresponding to the start of the simulation.
 Data is never overwritten.

 The saved data can include: the reflection, absorption, and transmission data for each layer (the data shown in Figure 1, which includes the data shown in Figure 2), which will be in the \*\_rta.tsv file; the carrier generation rate profiles at each wavelength (the data shown in Figure 3), which will be in the \*\_G.tsv file; and the optimisation output data, which will be in the \*\_optimisation_output.yaml file.
 A copy of the configuration file used to generate the output is also saved there so even if the original file is modified, there's always a record of how the data in a folder was created.

+### Optimisations

+Thickness optimisation runs can take a long time.
+You should expect that it will take several minutes to optimise the thickness of one or two layers, but it could take several hours to optimise more layers than that.